Using a Secure CDN to Accelerate Your Content

 - HTTP Strict Transport Security

-- Shared and Custom SSL (free custom SSL certificates also available via our Let’s Encrypt integration)
+- Shared and custom SSL/TLS certificates (free custom SSL/TLS certificates also available through our Let's Encrypt integration)

 We highly recommend KeyCDN users take advantage of the security features above to better secure your CDN account.
 If anything, they will help add peace of mind knowing that your account is safe and it is hardened against unauthorized access in the future.